Thomas-Deom/Bioinformatic-Workflow/README.md

 # Bioinformatic-Workflow

-Those are the notes i took during the bioinformatic Workflow the 8 and 9 february.
+Here are the notes i took during the bioinformatic Workflow.